khulnasoft-lab/design.khulnasoft.com/contents/brand-overview/brand-applications.md

 name: Brand applications
 ---

-Brand extensions help distinguish projects and initiatives that directly promote either the company or the product.
-They are governed by our brand guidelines, but take on additional creative elements that both complement the core brand and create a distinct look and feel for the topic at hand.
+Brand Applications are purpose-built style guides that govern specific expressions of our brand identity.
+While each application has its own distinct requirements and guidelines, they all align with and support our core brand standards.

+Each style guide provides targeted guidance to ensure our brand remains both consistent and contextually appropriate across environments and audiences.
+Whether you're creating internal touchpoints, developing co-branded partner materials, or developing materials for product or marketing intiatives, you'll find clear, actionable guidelines here.

 ## Style guides